-If the D-1 is not required or has been completed, the Information Upload page will appear for the Refile/Piecemeal FIling.
+If the D-1 is not required or has been completed, the Information Upload page will appear for the Refile/Piecemeal filing.
 Please read the directions on the page carefully.
 There are no required documents, as this is a refiling of the UFR, thus nothing is displayed in the Required Documents Check List window.